aoriens/news-service/README.md

 # news-service

 This is a training project - a simple news service with RESTful interface, written in Haskell.
-It supports getting and publishing news, several kinds of users, authentication etc. It uses warp and PostgreSQL.
+It's going to support getting and publishing news, several kinds of users, authentication etc. It uses warp and PostgreSQL.

 # Building